Edaad/rt_streak-tracker/REFERRAL_IMPLEMENTATION.md

 # Referral System Implementation

 ## Overview
 A simple and clean referral tracking system has been added to the Poker Streak Tracker Bot.
-This system allows admins to add referrals and automatically tracks when referred players reach the 250-hand milestone.
+This system allows admins to add referrals, automatically tracks when referred players reach the 250-hand milestone, and allows users to look up their referrals.

 ## Features